donghaoren/AlloVolume/README.md

 AlloVolume
 ====

-Author: Donghao Ren, AlloSphere Research Group, Media Arts & Technology, UCSB.
+Author: Donghao Ren, Four Eyes Lab and AlloSphere Research Group, UCSB.

 AlloVolume is a CUDA-based application to support full-surround stereo volume rendering with interactive navigation for the UCSB Allosphere.
 It supports AMR (Adaptive Mesh Refinement) datasets.